This article explains all you need to know to choose the best blog niche for a new blog.

 Check other related terms and see their search volume as well.
-When you blog about “first trimester” you would mention the term “symptoms” etc.
+When you blog about “the first trimester,” you would mention the term “symptoms,” etc.

 All these terms would bring traffic to your site, and it will eventually accumulate into thousands of searches per month.

-The key thing to note here is that this niche is super targeted, and your chances of survival is very high.
+The key thing to note here is that this niche is super targeted, and your chances of survival are very high.

 How Competitive is the niche?

-If you check the search result of “first trimester” above; you would notice that all the blog posts on the topic are from blogs ranking globally; which means two things, there a no blog covering this topic in Nigeria, or they are not doing well.
+If you check the search result of the “first trimester” above, you would notice that all the blog posts on the topic are from blogs ranking globally, which means two things, there a no blog covering this topic in Nigeria, or they are not doing well.

 If you start a blog on this topic, targeted mainly at Nigerians, you stand a chance of getting on the top page when somebody from Nigeria searches for your terms because Google takes localization of contents very seriously.

 So let’s check how competitive the niche is.

 You would have to download a free tool called MozBar; it’s a plugin for the browser that analyzes a page and tells you the domain authority, page rank, and the link analysis of the page.
 This is the basic data you need actually to check if a niche is competitive.

 When you check the first ten results of the search terms, if the Domain Authority and Page authority is higher than 40, then you would have a hard time ranking your websites on the first page.